Relational Infrastructure

 What it is

 A block party is the lowest-tech community intervention there is.
 Close the street or use a driveway, put out food, and let people who have lived fifty feet apart for years finally learn each other's names.
 It doesn't need a theme, a budget, or a committee.
-It needs a date, a flyer, and someone willing to knock on doors.
-Being that someone is the whole job.
+It needs a date, a flyer, and one person willing to knock on doors.
+Being that one person is the entire job, and it's why most streets never have one; everyone's waiting for someone else to start it.

 Why it matters

 Most neighbors aren't distant because anyone chose distance.
-There was just never a natural moment to introduce yourself, and the longer you wait the weirder it gets.
-A block party manufactures that moment for everyone at once, and it only has to work once.
-After people have met, every future wave, favor, and sidewalk conversation gets easier.
-Blocks that do this regularly handle everything better, from package theft to power outages, because the group chat exists and the names in it have faces.
+There was simply never a natural moment to introduce yourself, and the longer you go without one the weirder introducing yourself gets, until a friendly hello to someone you've ignored for three years feels impossible.
+A block party manufactures that moment for everyone at once, and it only has to work a single time.
+After people have met, every future wave, favor, and sidewalk conversation gets easier, because the ice is already broken and the names already have faces.

 What to practice